By Anthony Caruso III | Publisher

-She kicked off the football off at the beginning of the the second half against the Missouri Tigers in Columbia, Missouri.
+She kicked off the football for the Vanderbilt Commodores at the beginning of the second half against the Missouri Tigers in Columbia, Missouri.
 The Commodores were defeated 41-0 by the Tigers.

 However, Fuller will go down in the record books.
 Head coach Derek Mason needed an extra player — which led to Fuller coming into play —as the Commodores were without players due to the coronavirus pandemic.

 “Honestly, it’s just so exciting,” Fuller said.
 “The fact that I can represent the little girls out there, who wanted to do this, or thought about playing football, or any sport really, I hope this encourages them to step out and do something big like this.
 It’s awesome.”

 Fuller practiced with her new teammates this week.
 She was eligible due to the NCAA’s mandate that all Championships must be played in the spring except for the FBS College Football Playoff National Championship that will be played in January.

 READ MORE: Click here for our latest Sports coverage

 She helped guide her soccer teammates to the SEC Women’s Soccer Championship.
 The Commodores defeated the Mississippi State Bulldogs 4-0 to advance to the NCAA Tournament.

 “I want to tell all the girls out there today, you can do anything you set your mind to,” she said.
 “You really can.
 If you have that mentality all the way through, you can do big things.”